fbpx

 What, if any, changes have you had to make to your diet or your routine since having a stoma?
 How have these impacted daily life?

 If I go for a walk I make sure I’ve got bags in one pocket and wipes in another.
-I learnt that getting caught short on a walk not long after being discharged.
+I learnt that after getting caught short on a walk not long after being discharged.

 Whenever I leave the house I’ve got a backpack of goodies: bags, wipes, catheters and my top tip… VIPoo.
 I’d used it before having a stoma and now use it as a spray for neutralizing the smell of poo.